 Giant Mine Remediation Project

-As a result of their shared responsibilities for the Giant Mine site, Indigenous and Northern Affairs Canada (INAC) on behalf of the Government of Canada and the Government of the Northwest Territories (GNWT) are the Co-Proponents of the Giant Mine Remediation Project.
+As a result of their shared responsibilities for the Giant Mine site, Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) on behalf of the Government of Canada and the Government of the Northwest Territories (GNWT) are Co-Proponents of the Giant Mine Remediation Project.

-The Giant Mine Remediation Project is funded through the Federal Contaminated Sites Action Plan.
+The Giant Mine Remediation Project is currently funded through the Federal Contaminated Sites Action Plan.

 Giant Mine Remediation Project Team

-The Giant Mine Remediation Project Team involves staff from INAC, Public Services and Procurement Canada and the GNWT.
+The Giant Mine Remediation Project Team involves staff from Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC), Public Services and Procurement Canada and the GNWT.

-The Giant Mine Oversight Board has been invited to observe the work of the following Committees involved with the Giant Mine remediation process.
+The Giant Mine Oversight Board observes the work of a number of Committees involved with the Giant Mine remediation process.
+These include the: